omgnetwork/android-sdk/README.md

 `SocketChannelListener` *(optional)* is the listener that listens for a **channel connection status**.
 The possible events are:

-* `onJoinedChannel(topic: String)`: Invoked when the client have been joined the channel successfully.
+* `onJoinedChannel(topic: String)`: Invoked when the client has been joined the channel successfully.
-* `onLeftChannel(topic: String)`: Invoked when the client have been left the channel successfully.
+* `onLeftChannel(topic: String)`: Invoked when the client has been left the channel successfully.
 * `onError(apiError: APIError)`: Invoked when something goes wrong while connecting to a channel.

 **Usage**